Meet Our Board

 Alexis Larsen

-Alexis Larsen is passionate parks advocate with a profound appreciation of their transformative nature for communities across the country.
+Alexis Larsen, CFRE is passionate parks advocate with a profound appreciation of their transformative nature for communities across the country.
 Larsen serves as Five Rivers MetroParks’ Chief of Philanthropy overseeing the Five Rivers MetroParks Foundation and serving as the agency’s liaison with the James M. Cox, Jr. Arboretum Foundation and Wegerzyn Gardens Foundation.
 She is responsible for major and planned gifts; solicitation of donors and sponsorships; annual fund campaigns; membership programs; special events; and management of corporate, foundation and government grant submissions.
 Larsen has a deep understanding of the economic challenges facing parks and recreation organizations across the county and is adept at growing people, driving outcomes, and setting progressive strategy.
 She is an expert in fundraising and board management as well as community engagement that builds and strengthens relationships with donors, community partners, local leaders, and elected officials.
 She has been responsible for fundraising more than $25MM dollars during her career for the organizations she has worked for and has more than doubled the fundraising at Five Rivers MetroParks Foundation in the two years she has been with the parks.
 Larsen is a graduate of Wright State University with a Bachelor of Arts degree in mass communications.
 She is involved with the Association of Fundraising Professionals and holds a certificate in professional fundraising from Boston University.
 She is a proud graduate of Leadership Dayton and was named Public Relations Society of America’s Communicator of the Year in 2020 and a Women in Business Networking’s 25 Women to Watch in 2019.
 In her free time, she is the longtime food and restaurant critic for the Dayton Daily News with a weekly food column that has appeared in the Sunday newspaper for more than 12 years running.

 national-association-of-park-foundations-alexis-larsen